NewYorkCityCouncil/council.nyc.gov/docs/PARTICIPATORY_BUDGETING.md

 ### PB Page Menus

-All PB page templates include a menu for navigating between pages which have identical `current_pb_cycle` values.
+All PB page templates include a menu for navigating between pages which have identical values for the `pb_cycle_menu` custom field.
 The order of menu items is set via Page Attributes > Order.